-It’s important to understand that Vend is a fully cloud-based point of sale platform.
-This means your POS data is stored online, rather than on a local computer or server.
+First of all, Vend is a fully cloud-based point of sale (POS) platform.
+This means your POS data are stored online rather than on a local computer or server.
 Having the data stored on secure servers online means you can access it from anywhere at any time, and everything is backed up and updated automatically.

-Like many other cloud-based POS systems, Vend does keep core features available in the event of any situation where you find yourself offline – so you can keep running your business through those (hopefully rare) eventualities.
+Like many other cloud-based POS systems, Vend does keep core features available in the event of a situation where you find yourself offline – so you can keep running your business through those (hopefully rare) eventualities.